-Dr. Marks and Dr. Martin rebuild smiles after serious decay, damage, and tooth loss with dental crowns in State College.
+Dr. Marks rebuilds smiles after serious decay, damage, and tooth loss with dental crowns in State College.
 Also called a “cap,” the dental crown is a tooth-shaped covering that fits securely over the affected tooth, restoring its strength and beauty.
 Using CEREC technology, your dentist can prepare for, manufacture, and place your dental crown in just one visit to our state-of-the-art office.
 A dental bridge is built of multiple crowns that replace one or more missing teeth.
-Continue reading to learn more about dental crowns, bridges, and how our team can create both faster (and better) than ever with our CEREC milling machine.
+Continue reading to learn more about dental crowns, bridges, and how our team can create them faster (and better) than ever with our CEREC milling machine.

 On its own, a single crown restores damaged or seriously decayed teeth.
 Just one crown can also replace a missing tooth with the support of a dental implant.
 Dental crowns can be made out of a variety of materials, including porcelain (ceramic), porcelain fused to metal, gold, or other metal alloys.
 We prefer crowns made out of porcelain, a material that looks, acts, and feels just like your natural tooth enamel.